 Subjects will be assigned to read a short passage with subject matter that is either neutral, negative or inspiring.
 The neutral stimuli will consist of instructions on how to assemble a ship, the negative stimuli will consist of an article on the low probabilities of surviving a shipwreck, and the inspiring stimuli will consist of a newspaper clipping about a survival story of a shipwreck.

-Subject will be told: “Now we’re going to have you do a standard reading comprehension test that helps us control for differences in subjects.
+Subject will be told: “Now we’re going to have you do a standard reading comprehension test that helps us control for differences between subjects.
 Please read through this short passage and answer the questions at the end.”

 Subjects will put their non-dominant hand in cold water and be told to remove their hand when it becomes too uncomfortable to continue.
 After 4 minutes, subjects will be told to remove their hand from the water, whether they experience discomfort or not.